Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Conclusion

 Given their relevance from both theoretical and practical perspectives, multidimensional contests between asymmetric players merit further research.
 At present, we are unable to fully characterize the equilibrium under arbitrary prize allocation rules and arbitrary forms of contestants’ asymmetry when the discriminatory power exceeds $2/(n+1)$.
 A promising direction for future work is to fill this gap.
 We conjecture that two forms of equilibria will emerge, both of which are uniform equilibria.
-First, as noted in \cite{Klumpp2006Primaries}, the equilibrium may be a mixed‑strategy equilibrium in which both contestants employ mixed strategies.
-Second, we expect a semi‑pure‑strategy equilibrium in which the strong contestant uses a pure strategy, while the weak contestant randomizes between zero and a positive effort level.
-The latter equilibrium structure emerges in a one‑shot simultaneous Tullock contest between asymmetric players when the discriminatory power is moderately larger than one \citep{Wang2010optimal}, and this structure disappears when the two players are symmetric.
+First, as noted in \cite{Klumpp2006Primaries}, the equilibrium may have both contestants employ mixed strategies.\footnote{Besides the analytical analyses for symmetric contestants, they rely on simulations to study mixed-strategy equilibrium for players with asymmetric efficiencies.} Second, we expect a semi‑pure‑strategy equilibrium in which the strong contestant uses a pure strategy, while the weak contestant randomizes between zero and a positive effort level.
+The latter equilibrium structure emerges in a one‑shot simultaneous Tullock contest between asymmetric players when the discriminatory power is moderately larger than one \citep{Wang2010optimal}, and this structure disappears when the two players are symmetric. \cite{Ewerhart2015Mixed} and \cite{Ewerhart2017Noise} provide useful tools for analyzing mixed-strategy equilibria in one-dimensional Tullock contests and all-pay auctions among asymmetric players.
+These tools might be extended to analyze multidimensional contests between asymmetric players.

-A far more challenging extension is to account for heterogeneity across multiple dimensions---for instance, where each dimension exhibits distinct discriminatory power or marginal effort cost.
+A far more challenging extension is to account for heterogeneity across multiple dimensions---for instance, where each dimension exhibits distinct discriminatory power or different marginal effort costs for players.
 The key difficulty lies in the fact that we can no longer restrict attention to uniform strategies.
 Furthermore, the prize allocation rule may also depend on the full profile of battle outcomes, rather than merely the number of battles won, due to the inherent heterogeneity across battles.